AnyPcc: Compressing Any Point Cloud with a Single Universal Model: Method

 where $[\cdot, \cdot]$ denotes concatenation.
 This process allows the model to directly leverage the decoded geometric structure from $\mathcal{G}_1$ to resolve ambiguities and improve predictions for the subsequent group $\mathcal{G}_2$.
-Finally, an arithmetic encoder utilizes the predicted probabilities to compress the ground-truth occupancy codes into a bitstream.
-On the decoding side, an arithmetic decoder employs the same probabilities to reconstruct the occupancy codes from the bitstream.
+After all partitions at scale $l+1$ have been processed, the entire procedure is repeated for the next finer scale $l+2$.